 Recently the National Concert Band has had frequent changes in leadership.
 With the sudden tragic death of Musical Director Dean Wade in December 2005, the fourth Musical Director chosen was Don Stratton, the previous Associate Conductor.
 Mr. Stratton served in this capacity until June 2006 when he retired to Pennsylvania.
 Marshall Hawkins was assigned Interim Conductor while the positions of Musical Director and Associate Conductor were addressed.
 Mr. Hawkins served as Interim Conductor for approximately two years.

 The fifth Musical Director of the National Concert Band, appointed in 2008, was Mielvin Kessler, Lieutenant Commander, USN (Ret.).
 A career Navy musician of both enlisted and officer rank, his position upon retirement was Director of the United States Naval Academy Band in Annapolis, Maryland.
-The sixth and current Music Director of the National Concert Band is Mark V. Deal.
-Mr. Deal is a native of Savannah, GA and has a Bachelor’s Degree in Music Education from East Carolina University and a Master’s Degree in Music Education with an emphasis in conducting from Bowling Green State University.
-In addition to conducting, Mr. Deal is an active French Horn performer, having been a guest performer with numerous theaters in the DC Metro area as well as the National Concert Band.
+The sixth Music Director of the National Concert Band was Mark V. Deal.
+Mr. Deal, a native of Savannah, GA with a Bachelor’s Degree in Music Education from East Carolina University and a Master’s Degree in Music Education with an emphasis in conducting from Bowling Green State University.
 The current Associate Conductor, appointed in June 2009, is Master Chief Musician, USN (Ret.)
 William R. Terry.
 His position upon retirement was clarinetist and Senior Enlisted Conductor of the United States Navy Band’s concert and ceremonial units.